Yemen forces clash with jihadists after Red Cross worker killed - Journal du Cameroun

 In March, Yemen entered its fourth year of war between the Iran-backed Huthi rebels and pro-government forces backed by a Saudi-led military coalition.

-Nearly 10,000 people have been killed in the conflict, in what the United Nations has called the world’s worst humanitarian crisis.
+Nearly 10,000 people have been killed in the conflict, which has triggered what the United Nations has called the world’s worst humanitarian crisis.

 Sunni jihadists, including from Al-Qaeda and the Islamic State group, have taken advantage of the chaos to expand their influence in parts of Yemen, particularly in the south.